Learning the smoothness of noisy curves with application to online curve estimation: Proofs of Theorems and

-\begin{lemma} Under Assumptions \assrefLP{ass:M2}--\assrefLP{ass:hatkt0}, the matrix $A$ is positive semidefinite.
-Moreover, there exists a positive constant $\mathfrak{g}$ that depends only on the kernel $K$, $\degree$, $f(\T)$, $\beta_f$, $L_f$ and $\lambda _0$, such that, for sufficiently large $\mu$,
+Under Assumptions \assrefLP{ass:M2}, \assrefLP{ass:hatHt} and \assrefLP{ass:hatkt0}, the matrix $A$ defined as in \eqref{eq:Anstar}, with $h=\widehat h$, is positive semidefinite.
+Moreover, there exists a positive constant $\mathfrak{g}$ that depends only on $K$, $\degree$, $f(\T)$ and $\lambda _0$ such that, for $M$ sufficiently large,